How to Handle Addiction Relapse: Tips for Coping and Recovering Your Balance

 The best recovery outcomes come with a wide range of support: professional, peer, family, partner, career, and moral support.
 When you’ve gone through a treatment program for addiction, you have already actively built this diverse support system and practiced reaching out for help.
 And, as we’ve already discussed, there is no shame or failure in relapse.
 So, reach out sooner rather than later for help from some or all of your sources of support before isolation and addiction claim more of your power.

 4 – Revisit Your Reasons for Recovery

 It matters much less what other people want from your recovery and much more what you want from life.
-Success in a comprehensive treatment program is going to depend on your buy-in as much as on the optimal treatment options.
+Success in a comprehensive drug addiction treatment program is going to depend on your buy-in as much as on the optimal treatment options.
 And when you find yourself on the edge of using—along with your active support systems and your practiced ability to cope with stress and triggers—you will benefit from revisiting your own hopes for life.
 Here, you will find your reasons to take the next right step, however small it may be.